 The Boys season 2 was announced by Amazon Prime before it even debuted on the streaming service.
 It proved a well-calculated move, too: it's one of the best Amazon Prime shows around.
-Here's what we know about The Boys season 2, including its release date, cast, and more.
+Here's what we know about The Boys season 2, including its release date, the early third season renewal, and more.

 - The best Amazon Prime shows, which includes The Boys